podio/podio-js/authentication/index.md

 Sever-side flow  | Web apps in NodeJS
-Client-side flow | Single-page apps in the browser Password auth    | Only for testing purposes or when no user interaction is possible
+Client-side flow | Single-page apps in the browser Password auth    | Only for testing purposes or when no user interaction is possible App auth flow    | If you only need to interact with a single Podio app and do not need to authenticate as a specific user

 [Read more about authentication in general at the Podio developer site](https://developers.podio.com/authentication).